 If your department is hosting an event or you are attending a conference that requires multiple posters to be printed, please contact the IDSC for more information.

-When printing to DWM or EM roll paper, you may choose nearly any dimension for your large format print within the printer’s maximum dimensions of 44” x 100”.
-When pricing the poster, the lab attendant will consider the width to be whichever dimension is closest to 44” (without being over), and the height to be the other dimension.
+When printing to roll paper, you may choose nearly any dimension (up to 125") for your large format print within the printer’s maximum dimensions of 44” x 100' (Canon iPF 8400) or 60" x 100" (Canon iPF 9400).
+When pricing the poster, the lab attendant will consider the width to be whichever dimension is closest to 44” or 60" (without being over), and the height to be the other dimension.
 The "per inch" charge will be based on the height dimension.

-- Lines & Fills (Blocks of text, graphs, line art):
+- Lines & Fills (blocks of text, graphs, line art): $0.70 / inch

 Submitting a File for Printing

 The document submitted to the IDSC for printing must be the same dimensions as the final output.
 For example, if the final poster is to be printed at 24" x 36", the PDF should be setup for the same dimensions.
-The IDSC cannot accept files scaled to any dimensions other than 100% of the final output size.
+The IDSC will not accept files scaled to any dimensions other than 100% of the final output size.

 To check the actual dimensions of the PDF, open your document in Adobe Acrobat Reader or Adobe Acrobat Pro.
 Move your mouse to the lower left hand corner of the document.
 While hovering over the corner (do not click), the document dimensions should appear.
 Additional settings can also be viewed by selecting File, then Properties.

 The Canon iPF 8400 wide-format printer supports a maximum size of 100" x 44" while the Canon iPF 9400 supports a maximum size of 100" x 60".
 Please be aware that there may be additional size limitations due to software or media selected before converting to PDF.